krgameprogramming/Mini-avatar-customization-system/README.md

 ### Spawn Manager (NPC Population)
 - I assumed that the NPCs will be populated in the scene using a simple script that randomly selects parts from the available categories to create a unique avatar for each NPC.

-note:
+### Player Movement and Animation
+- I assumed that the player will be able to move around the scene using keyboard inputs, and the movement will be smooth and responsive.
+- I assumed that the player will have basic animations for idle and walking/running, and the animations will transition smoothly based on the player's movement.

+### Camera Controller
+- I assumed that the camera will follow the player and provide basic third-person controls, allowing the user to rotate the camera around the player.

+### Mouse Visibility
+- I assumed that the mouse cursor will be hidden and locked to the center of the screen during gameplay, and will be visible and unlocked when interacting with the UI.

+### User Interface (UI)
+- I assumed that the UI will be simple and intuitive, allowing users to easily customize their avatar and spawn/despawn NPCs.

+### Adding New Parts/Models
-- for new objects/models, the parts should be properly rigged and weighted to the base mesh to ensure proper deformation during animations.
+- for new parts/models, the parts should be properly rigged and weighted to the base mesh to ensure proper deformation during animations.
-- for assigning new objects/models, the parts should be assigned to the correct category list in the AvatarCustomization script to ensure proper functionality (easy add by inspector).
+- for assigning new parts/models, the parts should be assigned to the correct category list in the AvatarCustomization script to ensure proper functionality (easy add by inspector).

+### Adding New Categories
+- for new categories, the enum and bitmask should be updated to include the new category.
+- for adding new categories, the AvatarCustomization script should be updated to include the new category list and the necessary logic to handle the new category (minimal code changes).
+Also update the AvatarCustomizationUI script to include the new category buttons that easily add by inspector, logic will be handled by the script.

 ---